Schools » High School » Global Scholars Program

 Global Scholars Credential

-While all Quaker Valley High School students will matriculate through a relevant, globally focused curriculum that emphasizes 21st Century skill development, students who wish to independently explore global topics in more depth may opt to join the Global Scholars Program.
-Within the program, there is an option to earn the Global Scholars Credential.
-To earn the Global Scholars Credential, students will be required to do the following:
+While all Quaker Valley High School students matriculate through a relevant, globally focused curriculum emphasizing future forward skill development, students who wish to explore global topics in more depth independently may earn the Global Scholars Credential as part of the Global Scholars Program.
+To earn the Global Scholars Credential, students are required to do the following:

-• Earn a B- or better grade in 5 credits worth of courses designated as Global Core Courses.
+1. Obtain a grade of B- or better on 5 credits worth of Global Scholars Core Courses (see below).

-• Independently participate in 50 credits worth of global enrichment experiences and demonstrate learning through a portfolio of works.
+4. Independently participate in a series of global enrichment experiences (50 credits) and demonstrate learning through a portfolio of works.
+Experiences may include, but are not limited to study abroad, global dual-enrollment coursework, global enrichment workshops, videoconferences, seminars, or study

 Enrichment Experiences